EU AI Act

 | Effective oversight | High-risk AI must enable oversight by natural persons (Article 14(1)) |

-| Understand capabilities | Overseers must understand system capabilities, limitations, and purposes (Article 14(4)(a)) |
+| Understand capabilities | Overseers must understand system capacities and limitations (Article 14(4)(a)) |

 | Monitor for anomalies | Must monitor operation and detect unexpected performance, anomalies, and dysfunctions (Article 14(4)(a)) |

-| Interpret output | Must be able to correctly interpret output using available tools (Article 14(4)(b)) |
+| Interpret output | Must be able to correctly interpret output using available tools (Article 14(4)(c)) |

-| Override/reverse | Must be able to decide not to use, disregard, override, or reverse AI output (Article 14(4)(c)) |
+| Override/reverse | Must be able to decide not to use, disregard, override, or reverse AI output (Article 14(4)(d)) |

-| Intervene or halt | Must be able to intervene or interrupt system operation via stop button or equivalent halt procedure (Article 14(4)(d)) |
+| Intervene or halt | Must be able to intervene or interrupt system operation via stop button or equivalent halt procedure (Article 14(4)(e)) |

 | Competent personnel | Deployers must assign persons with necessary competence, training, and authority (Article 26(2)) |